Brandon Smith (wide receiver): Dallas Cowboys

 After going unselected in the 2021 NFL draft, Smith signed with the Dallas Cowboys as an undrafted free agent.
 He played in all four of the team's preseason games and caught seven passes for 67 yards and a touchdown.
 He was waived by the Cowboys on August 31, 2021, then re-signed to the practice squad the following day.
-He was added to the practice squad COVID-19 reserve/injured list on December 27, 2021, then activated on December 29.
-He was signed to a reserve/future contract after the season, on January 17, 2022.
-In the 2022 preseason, he made six receptions for 118 yards and scored one touchdown.
-He was waived again on August 30, 2022, then re-signed to the practice squad the next day.
-He was released from the practice squad on January 30, 2023.
+He was added to the practice squad COVID-19 reserve/injured list on December 27, then activated on December 29.
+Smith was signed to a reserve/future contract with the Cowboys after the season, on January 17, 2022.
+In the preseason, he made six receptions for 118 yards and scored one touchdown.
+He was waived again on August 30, then re-signed to the practice squad the next day.
+Smith was released from the practice squad on January 30, 2023.

 DC Defenders (first stint)

 Smith signed with the DC Defenders of the XFL on February 23, 2023, following the first game of the 2023 XFL season.
 He appeared in eight games, none as a starter, for the Defenders, catching eight passes for 118 yards and a touchdown while also returning 10 kickoffs for 218 yards with a long return of 37.
 He also scored one two-point conversion attempt.